Moving your newsletter into the digital age

 Step 4: Send an email version of your newsletter.

-We have discussed church email marketing, but every type of digital distribution means you need a way to send mass emails to notify or deliver the content to your parishioners.
+Every type of digital distribution means you need a way to send mass emails to notify or deliver the content to your parishioners.
 Many online services will help you develop and distribute your newsletter through email.
 Most of them charge a fee, based on the unique number of emails you use with a free version below a certain number.
 However, even with the fee, it is far less expensive than printing and mailing each copy.
 Check out these email service providers: MailChimp, Constant Contact and Vertical Solutions.
-And, don’t forget to dig into our church email marketing overview.

 Step 5: Go digital first.